RLBot/EasyRLBotExample/README.md

 This is a example of RLBot in node.js using the EasyRLBot library.

-## Setup
+## Setup / Installation

-Clone this repo and cd into it.
-Make sure you have node.js and npm installed and then type `npm i` into the console.
-You can now add the bot.cfg in the RLBotGui and it will automatically start your typescript file using `ts-node`.
+First make sure you have node.js and npm installed (in your path).
+Then follow the steps below.

+1. Clone this repo and cd into it
+2. Install dependencies using npm. (`npm i`)
+3. Add bot.cfg in RLBotGUI

 ## EasyRLBot documentation